micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-28-rashi_en.md

 ### passuk 58

 ### passuk 59
-<b>Hachem will strike you with prodigious blows. </b> Prodigious, classified separately from other blows.
+<b>Adonoy will strike you with prodigious blows. </b> Prodigious, classified separately from other blows.
 <b>And dependable.</b> To torment you, thus fulfilling their mission.

 ### passuk 60